cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- After click the link to filter the result by category, user should still about to sort the result by price or by name.
+- After clicked the link to filter the result by category, user should able to sort the result by price or by name.

 Implementation:

-- The sort select box still place on the same place as before after filter the result.
+- The sort select box still place on the same place as before in the filter result.
 - The parameter will save in the context for the paginator links.

 <br>